lkdjiin/vim-foldcomments/README.md

     map<F5> FoldComments<Enter>

 > There is no command to delete the folds.
-But you could do that with ggVGzd.
+But you could do that with zE.

 Caveats
 -------